Types of Assistance

 Contributions to UN

-- Sweden was the fifth largest donor of official humanitarian aid in 2010
+- Sweden was the 6th largest donor of official humanitarian assistance in 2011

-- 77.9% of Sweden’s official humanitarian aid was spent in fragile states in 2010
+- 71.2% of Sweden’s official humanitarian assistance was spent in fragile states in 2011

-- 54.2% of Sweden’s official humanitarian aid was spent in countries classified as long term recipients of humanitarian aid in 2010
+- 50.1% of Sweden’s official humanitarian assistance was spent in countries classified as long term recipients of humanitarian assistance in 2011

-In 2011 Sweden was the world’s fifth largest humanitarian donor, with humanitarian expenditure reaching US$715 million, and the ninth largest aid donor, with official development assistance (ODA) peaking at US$4.8 billion.
+In 2011 Sweden was the world’s sixth largest humanitarian donor, with humanitarian expenditure reaching US$825 million.
 Sweden is one of the most generous government donors.
-Its humanitarian aid as a proportion of gross national income reached 0.15% in 2011 and it has featured in the top three every year since 2007.
+While Sweden’s humanitarian assistance as a proportion of gross national income fell slightly to 0.14% in 2012 (from 0.15% in 2011) it remains the second most generous donor and has featured in the top three every year since 2007.

 Sweden has long been an advocate of increased aid flows to developing countries and is heavily involved in issues relating to the quality of development cooperation, such as aid effectiveness, transition financing and the Good Humanitarian Donorship (GHD).
 Sweden is an advocate of multilateral reform within the international system and it has championed new financing mechanisms, including pooled funds, in both development and humanitarian sectors.